Hit-and-run, we’ve all heard those news stories involving someone fleeing the scene of an accident they were involved in.

 Penalties for Hit and Run Offenses in California

-Ultimately, while those guilty of hit and run offenses are subject to severe penalties, the underlying message still remains that drivers must never flee an incident without fulfiling their legal duties.
+Ultimately, while those guilty of hit-and-run offenses are subject to severe penalties, the underlying message still remains that drivers must never flee an incident without fulfilling their legal duties.
 This means reporting the incident truthfully, taking down contact information of involved parties if necessary, exchanging insurance details with the other drivers if applicable, and contacting emergency services in cases requiring medical assistance.
-As uncomfortable as it may be to face these moments head-on – just remember that these moments are what define character in any situation.
-For those committed to doing the right thing, overcoming these uncomfortable but necessary steps can pay off in the long run with justice served rightfully and appropriately according to California law.

 Types of Hit and Run Offenses in California

-The types of hit and run offenses in California depend on the severity and circumstances of each individual case.
-Depending on what kind of accident took place, a defendant may have difficulty defending themselves from a conviction or face more severe penalties as a result.
-The most basic type of hit and run crime is felony hit and run.
-This encompasses accidents that cause damage to another person’s property—even if no one was actually injured—or an accident with another vehicle that causes more than $1,000 in damage.
 A defendant could also receive this charge if they accept money for repairs to the affected party’s property, but then fail to actually follow through with the repairs afterward.
-Felony hit and run may frequently refer to any accident involving physical injury, which can result in felony charges as well as an additional charge of “hit and run resulting in bodily injury.”
-In some cases, drivers who leave the scene of an accident after causing death may face a murder charge—depending on how it was determined whether or not they were negligent or acted with intent while driving.
+Felony hit and run may frequently refer to any accident involving physical injury, which can result in felony charges and an additional charge of “hit and run resulting in bodily injury.”
+In some cases, drivers who leave the scene of an accident after causing death may face a murder charge, depending on how it is determined whether or not they were negligent or acted with intent while driving.

-Ultimately, every case is unique and it takes experienced legal representation to understand what charges are applicable and how best to defend against them.
+Ultimately, every case is unique, and it takes experienced legal representation to understand what charges are applicable and how best to defend against them.
 It is important to understand all your rights before attempting to navigate the court system alone.
-With the right guidance and information, you can work towards understanding the nuances that affect your case—and ensure you receive the best possible outcome given your circumstances.
+With the right guidance and information, you can work towards understanding the nuances that affect your case and ensure you receive the best possible outcome given your circumstances.

 Victim Rights After a Hit and Run Accident

-The rights of the victim of a hit-and-run accident are often an afterthought in the conversation around a hit-and-run.
-But, to the individual(s) impacted by a hit-and-run accident, these rights are invaluable and should be taken seriously.
-In terms of fault, victims of hit-and-run accidents can pursue legal action against the driver responsible for the criminal offense – if they ever choose to come forward, that is.
-This can be done through various channels such as filing a lawsuit or pursuing restitution via an insurance claim from their own providers.
-Additionally, victims have access to receive financial compensation for any medical expenses related to their injury as well as time lost from work.
+The rights of the victim of a hit-and-run accident are often an afterthought in the conversation about hit-and-run accidents.
+However, these rights are invaluable to individuals impacted by them and should be taken seriously.
+In terms of fault, victims of hit-and-run accidents can pursue legal action against the driver responsible for the criminal offense—if they ever choose to come forward.

-Hit and run accidents can leave long lasting emotional scars on individuals; but having access to certain rights when navigating through these issues can definitely help ease those impacts over time.
-With that in mind, understanding how to avoid committing such violations starts with knowledge and awareness ahead of time before ever entering a vehicle.
-Knowing what actions and behaviors could lead to a potential violation can help prevent any type of legal retribution; so focus on learning more about how your decisions behind the wheel could become legally actionable moving forward.
+Hit-and-run accidents can leave long-lasting emotional scars on individuals, but having access to certain rights when navigating these issues can definitely help ease those impacts over time.
+Understanding how to avoid committing such violations starts with knowledge and awareness before entering a vehicle.

 How to Avoid the Hit and Run Law